1.1 Social media: positive, negative or just different?

 In the previous section you saw a range of views on the positive and negative aspects of social networks and social media.

-Use it to reflect on children’s contemporary experiences of communication and what impact these might have.
-Think about:
+Based on what you read, reflect on children’s contemporary experiences of communication and what impact these might have.
+Think about the following questions:

-- What would optimists and pessimists say about children’s engagement with social media?
+- What would optimists say about children’s engagement with social media?

-- Is technology really the cause of the positive and negative effects mentioned?
+- Is technology really the sole cause of positive and negative effects or is it more complicated than that?

-- Alternatively, might different types of children be influenced in different ways by technology?
+- For example, might different children be influenced in different ways by technology?

-You might like to create a table to organise your thoughts.
+You might like to create lists to organise your thoughts.
 Think about the comments made and organise them into optimistic or pessimistic views of digital communication.
+Then, try to set out a balanced perspective and discuss this with someone you know.

 Optimists (positive aspects)